ben-spector-cc/lesson-template/README.md

 Then, create the new repository using the following naming convention: `course-name-module-name`.
 For example: `learn-javascript-loops`:

-## Working on a Content Item
+## Working on a Deliverable

-Create a branch with the current content item you are working on.
+Create a branch with the current deliverable you are working on.
 For example: `git checkout -b outline-draft`
 ```
-git checkout -b contentItem
+git checkout -b deliverable
 ```
 You can check which branch you are working on with the following command:
 ```
 git branch
 ```
 *Note that the "master" branch of this repository is called `main`.*

+**When starting a new deliverable, make sure to mark it as "In Progress" in Jira.**

 ## Pushing Code